Housing for People with Special Needs

 For more information on State or Federal voucher programs, contact Jenifer Callahan or Mandy Grant at (508) 771-7222.

 The RAP program was developed to preserve affordable rental stock in the Town of Barnstable.
 Four condo units and two three bedroom single family houses have been purchased under RAP and are fully occupied.
 The BHA worked with the Cape Cod Five Cents Savings Bank on these projects.

 In August of 2000 the BHA purchased a former rooming house known as Aunt Sarah’s Harbor View House and received a Comprehensive Permit through the Town of Barnstable to renovate the property into 12 permanently affordable rental units which can house a maximum of 15 individuals.
 The BHA secured a construction loan from Compass Bank for renovation of the property, with the final financing being funded by a Perm Plus loan through Mass Housing Partnership.

 In September of 2000, the BHA purchased 71 Pleasant Street, Hyannis, a 9-unit building which formally housed an alcohol treatment facility serviced by Gosnold.

 Home Ownership Opportunity Project

-This is a collaboration project between the Barnstable Housing Authority (BHA) and the Housing Assistance Corporation (HAC).
-When construction was complete, this property on Gallagher Lane in Marston Mills consisted of seven single-family homes on seven acres of land.
+This was a collaboration project between the Barnstable Housing Authority (BHA) and the Housing Assistance Corporation (HAC).
+When construction was complete, the property on Gallagher Lane in Marston Mills consisted of seven single-family homes on seven acres of land.
 There was a lottery for eligible families interested in purchasing the units.

 Winter Street Project